 WordPress Accessibility: How to create an accessible website (+ plugins for it)

 Accessibility in WordPress is an important component when creating websites that is not yet discussed enough.
 But just how accessible is the popular CMS?
 Why is accessibility so important?
 And how can you make your website accessible for everyone?
-We explain how to create an accessible website.
+We explain how to create an accessible Website.

 The most important accessibility guidelines

 To carry out a successful accessibility check, you first need to know what you are checking in the first place.
-To do this, familiarize yourself with the Web Content Accessibility Guidelines (WCAG) - the current guidelines for accessibility.
+To do this, familiarise yourself with the Web Content Accessibility Guidelines (WCAG) – the current guidelines for accessibility.
 These guidelines can be divided into five categories that determine whether your website is accessible:

 - Perceptible.
 Can users easily perceive the information and components of your website?